Pushpendra1723/Calculator-Vanilla-JS-/README.md

 <img src="https://github.com/Pushpendra1723/Calculator-Vanilla-JS-/assets/94159743/b1809d58-2d18-4561-8bb4-07bd6df1a97b">
 <hr>
 <h1 align="center">About</h1>
-<h4>This is a JavaScript calculator, designed and developed using vanilla javascript,html and css.I have used morder css properties like css flex boxes and css grid to make the grid layout.
+<h4>This is a JavaScript calculator, designed and developed using vanilla javascript,html and css.I have used modern css properties like css flexboxes and css-grid to make the tabular layout.
 And Used JavaScript to add functionalities like:</h4>
 <h4><strong>All Clear - </strong>To clear the entire calcutors console screen.</h4>
 <h4><strong>DEL - </strong>To remove last digit.</h4>
 <h4>The calculator provides all other functionalities similar to a standard calculator.</h4>